rzzzwilson/DigitalVFO/README.rst

 The file **DigitalVFO_Schematic_1.1.pdf** is the schematic of the circuit.
 The directory **kicad/DigitalVFO/Gerbers** holds the output files produced by KiCad.
-These files were sent to a Chinese PCB fab factory.
+The Gerber files were sent to a Chinese PCB fab factory.

-The PCB has now returned from China, and it does look good!
+The PCB has now returned from China, and it does look good.
 Better yet, assembling the board and testing it shows the thing WORKS!
 I had to change the code to match changes I made while setting out the PCB, BUT IT WORKS!!